guardian/frontend/docs/02-architecture/02-fronts-architecture.md

 ### Pressing a front:
 In reaction to a new event published to the queues described above, Facia-press will:

 1. Get the collections that compose the front by fetching the Fronts config at `s3://facia-tool-store/STAGE/frontsapi/config/config.json` in the CMS Fronts account.
-This file is edited using the Configuration Tool
+This file is edited using the Configuration Tool.
+Ex: [Editorial Fronts Configuration Tool](https://fronts.gutools.co.uk/editorial/config)

 Example of a front config:
 ```